Simon Girty: Lord Dunmore's War

-Girty was reunited with his family at the home of his brother Thomas who had settled at Squirrel Hill a few miles east of Pittsburg.
+Girty was reunited with his family at the home of his brother Thomas who had settled at Squirrel Hill a few miles east of Pittsburgh.
 George and their mother had been freed a few years earlier and were living with Thomas.
 James was returned from captivity at the same time as Simon, and their half-brother, John Turner, was repatriated in May 1765.
-For the next several years Girty was employed as an interpreter by British Indian Department agent Alexander McKee, and as a hunter by George Morgan of the Philadelphia trading firm Baynton, Wharton, and Morgan.
+For the next several years, Girty was employed as an interpreter by British Indian Department agent Alexander McKee, and as a hunter by George Morgan of the Philadelphia trading firm Baynton, Wharton, and Morgan.
 In the summer of 1768, Girty was hired to lead a buffalo hunting expedition on the Cumberland River.
 Girty was one of the few who escaped when the expedition was ambushed by a Shawnee war party.
-Later that year Girty and McKee served as interpreters at a conference between Sir William Johnson, his deputy George Croghan, and representatives of the Iroquois that led to the Treaty of Fort Stanwix.
+Later that year, Girty and McKee served as interpreters at a conference between Sir William Johnson, his deputy George Croghan, and representatives of the Iroquois that led to the Treaty of Fort Stanwix.
 In 1772 and 1773, McKee hired Girty to escort Guyasuta to meetings with Johnson at Johnson Hall in Tryon County, New York.

 The Treaty of Fort Stanwix extended the western boundary of Virginia into present-day Kentucky and West Virginia, and opened the region south of the Ohio River to European settlement.
 The Shawnee, however, refused to recognize the authority of the Iroquois to cede the area.
 Although the Iroquois claimed sovereignty by right of conquest, the Shawnee had long used the land as their traditional hunting grounds.
-Shawnee raids on isolated farms began shortly after settlers began to arrive and soon intensified.
+Shawnee raids on isolated farms began shortly after settlers arrived and soon intensified.

-At Fort Pitt, McKee relied on Guyasuta and the Delaware sachem Koquethagechton, commonly known as White Eyes, to dissuade the Delaware, Mingo and Wyandot from joining the Shawnee, with Girty serving as a messenger and interpreter.
+At Fort Pitt, McKee relied on Guyasuta and the Delaware sachem Koquethagechton, commonly known as White Eyes, to dissuade the Delaware, Mingo, and Wyandot from joining the Shawnee, with Girty serving as a messenger and interpreter.
 On 30 April 1774, however, Daniel Greathouse and his followers massacred thirteen peaceable Mingo at Baker's Bottom on the Ohio River.
-In retaliation, Talgayeeta, the Mingo leader known as Logan, whose family were among the victims, began attacking farms in the Monongahela River valley.
+In retaliation, Talgayeeta, the Mingo leader known as Logan, whose family was among the victims, began attacking farms in the Monongahela River valley.